Health Care & Medication

 If your income puts you over the limit to qualify for SSI-Related Medicaid, but you have very high medical expenses, you may still be able to get coverage through the Medically Needy Program.
 This may also be called the “Share of Cost” or “Medicaid Spend-Down” program.

-You pay a monthly “share of cost,” which is like an insurance deductible.
+With Medically Needy Medicaid in Florida, you pay a monthly “share of cost,” which is like an insurance deductible.
 The amount you pay depends on your income and household size.
 To get Medicaid benefits, you must submit current paid or unpaid medical bills equal to or greater than your monthly share-of-cost amount.
 Once your bills reach this amount, you will get Medicaid coverage for the rest of the calendar month.

 Some examples of medical expenses you can use to meet your share of cost include: